zxqx/potatify/README.md

 # potatify

-Makes a image look like it got taken with a potato.
+Makes a image look like it got taken with potato.

 ## Requirements